openrocket/openrocket/docs/source/setup/getting_started.rst

    :figclass: or-image-border

 The **Motors & Configurations** tab is where you select motors, recovery events, and stage timing.
 Motor configuration options include:

-- Creating new configurations
+- :guilabel:`New Configuration`: Create a new flight configuration
-- Renaming existing configurations
-- Removing (deleting) configurations
-- Copying configurations
+- :guilabel:`Rename Configuration`: Rename the currently selected configuration
+- :guilabel:`Remove Configuration`: Remove the currently selected configuration
+- :guilabel:`Copy Configuration`: Copy the currently selected configuration

 With a specific configuration selected, you may:

-- Select (or select a different) motor
+- :guilabel:`Select motor`: Choose a motor from the motor database for the currently selected motor mount.
-- Remove the motor
+- :guilabel:`Remove motor`: Remove the currently selected motor from the motor mount.
+- :guilabel:`Select ignition`: Set the motor ignition timing for the current motor.
-- Select and reset the motor ignition timing
+- :guilabel:`Reset ignition`: Reset the motor ignition timing for the current motor to the default values.

 ..
 TODO: For more motors and configuration utilization details, see :ref:`Motors & Configuration Details <motors_configuration_details>`.